-AVERAGE MEAN TEMPERATURE AT SAN DIEGO.
+AVERAGE MEAN

-the world, because of its evenness of climate, making out-door life enjoyable at all times.
+TEMPERATURE AT SAN DIEGO.
+S an all-the-year tourist resort, San Diego is unsurpassed anywhere in the world, because of its evenness of climate, making out-door life enjoyable at all times.
 The attractions of seacoast, mountains, forests, orange and lemon groves, vineyards, old missions, and boulevards connecting all places of interest, are not equalled in any other section of the country.
 It is the playground of America; the best out-of-doors country in the world.

 Since the beginning of meteorological records, the temperature has averaged less than one hour per year above 90 degrees.
 Highest and lowest temperatures ever recorded are 101 degrees and 32 degrees.
 The thermometer has never gone below 32 degrees, although the records extend back to 1871.